cloudfoundry/community/toc/rfc/rfc-draft-approver-requirements.md

 debugging help requests.
 The following are examples of non-substantial Issues: minor doc change requests.

+A technical discussion is a thread on slack or in GitHub that requires knowledge of the codebase.
+The following are examples of technical discussions that will be considered: resolving interrupts in slack, or commenting on proposals.
+Technical discussions are counted per-thread, not per-message.

 The WG lead has final say if an issue, PR, or discussion is considered substantial.